SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

    :align: center

 1. There are currently three values on the stack.
-2. A fourth value is “pushed” on to the top of the stack.
+2. A fourth value is pushed on to the top of the stack.
 3. The stack now holds four values, with the most recent one at the top.
-4. The top item in the stack is removed, or “popped”.
+4. The top item in the stack is popped.
 5. After popping a value, the stack once again holds three values.

 Here's how to write a nongeneric version of a stack,